statechannels/statechannels/packages/wallet/notes/protocol-conventions.md

 import { addStoriesFromScenario as addStories } from '../../../../../__stories__';
 ```

-which builds a full engine dummy state around each `protocolState` in the scenario, and renders that into the top level engine container.
+which builds a full wallet dummy state around each `protocolState` in the scenario, and renders that into the top level wallet container.
 The function should automatically exclude terminal states (todo).

 <!-- TODO -->